-There are probably certain things you just know about yourself – like whether or not you’d be cut out for daring interplanetary exploration.
-Personally, I can confidently say that I wouldn’t be much good.
+There are certain things you just know about yourself – like whether or not you’d be cut out for daring interplanetary exploration.
+Personally, I can confidently say I wouldn’t be much good.

-This brings us to the Covenant, a beautiful hunk of a ship that houses a crew made up of married couples, all jolted out of hypersleep following a neutrino burst.
-(Yes I’m going to totally pretend I know what that is.)
+This brings us to the Covenant, a beautiful hunk of a ship housing a crew of married couples, jolted out of hypersleep by a neutrino burst.
+(Yes I totally know what that is.)
 Playing nursemaid is Walter (Michael Fassbender), the nice android brother/updated model to Prometheus‘ smarmy malcontent David.

-Covenant’s newly-awakened crew are lured away from their target planet by an eerie transmission that I think was Shaw singing John Denver’s ‘Take Me Home, Country Roads‘.
-Upon hearing her, I realized I just couldn’t care about these Covenant losers and I never would.
+Instead we’ve got Covenant.
+Its newly-awakened crew are lured from their target planet by an eerie transmission of Shaw singing John Denver’s ‘Take Me Home, Country Roads‘.
+Upon hearing her, I realized I didn’t care about these new Covenant losers, and I never would.

-The only person against deviating from their planned course is Daniels (Katherine Waterston), supposedly our Ripley-esque heroine.
-Widowed when Captain James Franco got Anakin Skywalker’d in his malfunctioning sleep pod, she’s also now second-in-command to Billy Crudup’s wimpy Captain Arm (OK it’s Oram, but it sounded like they were saying ‘arm’).
+The only person against deviating from their planned course is the boring Ripley stand-in Daniels (Katherine Waterston).
+Widowed when Captain James Franco got Anakin Skywalker’d in his malfunctioning sleep pod, she’s now second-in-command to Billy Crudup’s wimpy Captain Arm (OK it’s Oram, but it sounded like they were saying ‘arm’).

-Daniels and Arm lead some of the other marrieds and a security team on this strange new world and despite knowing nothing about it, people are soon moaning and stopping for cigarette breaks like this is just a routine rekkie.
-There’s no professionalism, no training, no common sense.
-I wanted to scream at the screen: “It’s not Earth guys!”
+Daniels and Arm lead some of the other marrieds and a security team to explore this strange new world.
+Despite knowing nothing about it, they’re soon moaning and stopping for cigarette breaks like it’s a routine manoeuvre.

-Luckily David is back, so ha-ha for our marrieds!
+Luckily David (minus Shaw – sob!) is back, so ha-ha for our marrieds!
 Bye, suckers!
-David’s been busy experimenting with the Engineer’s black goo bio-weapon, which infects the Covenant idiots, who are so rubbish with firearms they shoot up their own landing craft.
+David’s been busy experimenting with the Engineer’s black goo, which infects the Covenant idiots, who are so rubbish with firearms they shoot up their own landing craft.

-Apart from the creepy android-on-android flute scene, we know where all this is headed: an all-action face-off with an Xenomorph through the halls of the Covenant.
-This is Aliens minus the snappy dialogue and (my earlier disrespect notwithstanding) the memorable supporting cast.
+We know where this sequel-prequel is headed: a CGI face-off with an Xenomorph in the halls of the Covenant.
+It’s Aliens, minus the snappy dialogue and (my earlier disrespect notwithstanding) the cool supporting cast.